-Obviously, the goal of each of these businesses is to be as productive as possible at both levels.
-You need your individual employees to be productive in their daily responsibilities if your overall business is going to be productive.
-And you’d assume with how much more workers are able to get done in a day than they once were able to with access to all these different tech tools that overall productivity is increasing as well—but it’s not.
+Obviously, the goal of every business is to be as productive as possible at both levels.
+You need your individual employees to accomplish their daily responsibilities more efficiently if you expect your business to be more productive.

-Data from the United States Department of Labor shows that even with the technology boom, overall labor productivity has only grown 1-2% annually.
+The latest data from the United States Department of Labor shows that even with the technology boom, overall labor productivity fell at a 0.9% rate this year.

 What does this mean for you?
 Well, it means you likely need to shift your productivity focus and how you manage it.
-Most executives believe enterprise productivity is simply the sum of individual employee productivity.
-We’ve got some surprising news for you—it's not!
+Most executives believe enterprise productivity is simply the cumulative effect of individual employee productivity.
+And while that's certainly a factor, it's not quite that simple.

 There’s a difference.
-And understanding these differences and how you can and need to foster both productivity types within your company matters to your company's profitability.
+And understanding these differences will enable you to foster both productivity types within your organization — which ultimately benefits your employees and your company's overall profitability.

 Every company should encourage and make individual productivity possible by providing the right working environment and technology.
 From the C-suite down to the lowest employee on the totem pole, achieving personal productivity means employees have greater focus and are able to produce more results faster.

-Enterprise productivity is also referred to as organizational productivity and enterprise performance.
-And while the different terms are known and used, a precise definition isn’t.
-Like with individual productivity, organizational definitions vary.
-Some organizations say enterprise productivity revolves around efficiency and working smarter, while others claim it means a lasting value that’s produced when you properly balance increased profits with effective use of assets.
+Enterprise productivity is commonly interchanged with terms such as 'organizational productivity' and 'enterprise performance'.
+Every enterprise has a different definition of enterprise productivity and while there's no standard definition, it's easy to get the gist.
+Some organizations say enterprise productivity revolves around efficiency and working smarter.
+Others claim it means a lasting value that’s produced when you properly balance increased profits with effective use of assets.

-It doesn't really matter what definition you prefer.
-What matters is asking yourself this one question: What work drives value at my company?
+It doesn't matter how you define enterprise productivity.
+What really matters is asking yourself this one question: What work drives value at my company?

 A focus on individual productivity is a worthy and needed goal because improved productivity means you have highly-engaged and happy employees, while a focus on enterprise productivity is what makes enterprise businesses competitive and sustainable.

 Company executives are constantly pressured to magnify workplace productivity and growth while optimizing their resources.
 So don’t think of this as a battle between the two.
-It’s clear that your focus needs to be on fostering both individual and enterprise productivity to give you a much-needed competitive advantage in today’s highly-competitive business world.
+It’s clear that your focus needs to be on fostering both individual and enterprise productivity to really gain a competitive advantage in today’s highly-competitive business world.

 So where do you start?
-What steps do you take to encourage both types of productivity?
+Here's how to encourage both types of productivity:

 Being at the top of the company, your attitudes affect everyone else’s.
-Stop thinking about productivity at the individual level.
-Heck, stop thinking about it at a team level.
-You need an organizational mindset, and you need to get every employee in every department to shift from their personal productivity mindset to an organizational one as well.
+Instead of thinking about productivity at the individual or team level, maintain an organizational mindset.
+Then, get every employee in every department to shift from their personal productivity mindset to an organizational one as well.

-It’s human nature to be a little selfish and only care about what tasks you get done in a day or what needs to happen for your specific team or department to meet its goals.
-Show your employees how an organizational mentality is going to benefit them individually as well as the overall company.
+It’s human nature to be a little focused on what tasks you need to get done in a day or what needs to happen for your specific department to meet its goals.
+Show your employees what's in it for them!
+Demonstrate how an organizational mentality benefits them individually on top of benefitting the whole company.

-The right tools always help you get the job done (and do it better).
-And in this case, you need tools that will provide complete visibility into the daily work that’s being done and whether or not the value is being created.
+The right tools always help you get the job done (and done better).
+In this case, you need tools that will provide complete visibility into the daily work that’s being done and whether or not there's value being created.

-You need a project management system and a way to track employee time, among other tools, so you and everyone else has a better, clearer understanding of your company’s day-to-day activities.
-This visibility will have an extensive impact on your business structure and processes.
+You need workplace analytics, so you and everyone else has a better, clearer understanding of your company’s day-to-day activities.
+Visibility eliminates uncertainty, which has an extensive impact on your business structure and processes.

-The need for visibility leads us to have effective communication.
-Clear and effective communication allows for greater visibility.
+When a company prioritizes visibility, the first step is having effective communication.
+Clear and effective communication is the key that unlocks true productivity.
 If employees are regularly reporting to department heads and teams are holding regular meetings to discuss progress on projects, then everyone is staying up-to-date and in the know on what’s happening around them.

 Invest in collaboration tools, like real-time communication apps and meeting management software, to facilitate better teamwork and team unity, which leads to better individual and enterprise productivity.